 We were all highly entertained to get up close to the cranes and watch the massive operations of a working port.
 We like to wave to the drivers and ask them to honk their air horns by giving them the universal arm pump.
 Whenever we get a honk, my two-year old squeals “again!”
 (As if I hold the magical powers to make trucks honk).
 I drive slowly along the streets before we actually park so we can scout out all the action and make a game plan.

 The parking lot always has ample space.
 After we pack out bikes and scooters, we usually choose one of two directions.
 We can head towards the Chappell R. Hayes Memorial Observation Tower or towards the Point Arnold Main Pavillion.
 The Observation Tower has a huge crane adjacent to it that you can get very close to.
 So if it’s in operation on a day we’re visiting, we’ll head in that direction to watch the crane action.
 Otherwise we’ll head towards the Main Pavillion to check out the views and play tag.
-Either way you choose, don’t forget your hand sanitizer because both destinations have free binoculars that actually work!
+Bonus, both destinations have free binoculars that actually work!